HaSa1002/card-payment-cashier-system/README.md

 This is a cashier sytem, I am currently developing for my school.
 I recently changed to use the phalcon framework.
 See below for an installation guide.

 # Language #
-As I have a set deadline and adoing it for a german school, this project will be often in German.
+As I have a set deadline and as I doing it for a german school, this project will be often in German.
 I am going to translate and unify it in late august/ mid september.

 # Installation #
 1. Install a webserver (i.e. [XAMPP](https://www.apachefriends.org/index.html))